A Glimpse into the History of the Comoros Islands

-For hundreds of years, the islands were a centre for traffic in slaves and spices.
-Between the 10th and 15th centuries, people from the areas around the Red Sea and the Persian Gulf came to the islands and established Islam.
-These people set up rival sultanates and while no political stability or unity was achieved, Islam gave the people homogeneity and it has subsequently dominated all aspects of the islands' social life.
-The present culture of the Comoros is very similar to that of the Swahili people on the African coast from Somalia to Mozambique.
+For several centuries the Comoros Islands used to be an important centre of trade for slaves and spices.
+Between the 10th and 15th centuries, Islamic people arrived to the islands from the areas around the Red Sea and the Persian Gulf.
+They brought with them Islamic traditions and beliefs and set up competing sultanates that failed to form a uniform state and achieve political stability.
+The only thing sultanates had in common was Islamic religion that had a great impact on the islands' social life.
+Today the culture of the Comoros is very much identical to that of the Swahili people on the African coast from Somalia to Mozambique.

-On 23 April 1999, the Anjouan representatives refused to sign an agreement by the Organisation of African Unity (OAU) which proposed broad autonomy for the three islands under a central administration.
-What followed was an escalation of violence which spread to the main island and the capital Moroni.
+On 23 April 1999, the leaders of Anjouan refused to sign an agreement by the Organisation of African Unity (OAU) which guaranteed broad autonomy for the three islands under a central administration.
+The conflict got escalated even more and violence reached the main island and the capital Moroni.

-In order to stop the spreading violence, Col. Assoumani Azzali staged a bloodless coup and ousted President Mohamed Tadjidine Ben Said Massounde and the government of his Prime Minister Abbas Djoussouf on 30 April 1999.
-The new leader promised that he will stay in power for one year only, and that elections will be held within that time period.
+In the attempt to stop the spreading violence, Col. Assoumani Azzali staged a coup and ousted President Mohamed Tadjidine Ben Said Massounde and the government of his Prime Minister Abbas Djoussouf on 30 April 1999.
+Col. Assoumani Azzali intended to rule the country for one year only, and promised to organize elections within that period of time.